dmlc/xgboost/multi-node/col-split/README.md

 Notes
 ====
-* The code is multi-threaded, so you want to run one xgboost-mpi per node
+* The code is multi-threaded, so you want to run one process per node
 * The code will work correctly as long as union of each column subset is all the columns we are interested in.
   - The column subset can overlap with each other.
 * It uses exactly the same algorithm as single node version, to examine all potential split points.